pronovic/gtml/README.md

 # GTML - an HTML pre-processor

-GTML is a simple HTML pre-processor written in Perl.
-It was designed in the 1990s for a world when HTML files were still regularly maintained by hand.
+GTML is a simple yet powerful HTML pre-processor written in Perl.
+Its syntax is very close to the C language preprocessor, and it supports macros, conditional processing, file inclusion, sitemap generation, and more.
+It was designed in the 1990s, for a world where HTML files were still regularly maintained by hand, but some of us still find it useful today.

 ## History

 GTML was originally written in 1996 by Gihan Perera and was enhanced in starting in 1999 by Bruno Beaufils.
 In 2004, Andrew E. Schulman took it over and moved the code to [SourceForge](https://gtml.sourceforge.net), where older releases still live today.
 I have maintained the [Debian package for GTML](https://salsa.debian.org/debian/gtml) since 2010.
 In 2014, Andrew communicated to me that he had abandoned the code, so I began to maintain the Debian packages idependently.
 In early 2022, Bruno and I got some questions about GTML from a user.
 I decided to fork the code to GitHub so there would be a real home for it again.

-The [`docs/HISTORY.md`](docs/HISTORY.md) file contains some additional history taken from the original `README` file on SourceForge.
-The documentation below is also taken from the original `README` file, with minor adjustments to use Markdown.
-The original webpage SourceForge is maintained using GTML itself.
-The source code is found in [`docs/sourceforge/src`](docs/sourceforge/src) directory.
+The [`HISTORY.md`](docs/HISTORY.md) file contains some additional history taken from the original `README` file on SourceForge.
+The original website on SourceForge is maintained using GTML itself, and the source code for that website is found in the [`docs/sourceforge/src`](docs/sourceforge/src) directory.

 ## How does it work?